 Semantic Scholar provides a one-sentence summary ofscientific literature.
 One of its aims was to address the challenge of reading numerous titles and lengthy abstracts on mobile devices.[7]
 It also seeks to ensure that the three million scientific papers published yearly reach readers, since it is estimated that only half of this literature is ever read.[8]

 Another key AI-powered feature is Research Feeds, an adaptive research recommender that uses AI to quickly learn what papers users care about reading and recommends the latest research to help scholars stay up to date.
-It uses a state-of-the-art paper embedding model trained using contrastive learning to find papers similar to those in each Library folder.[11]
+It uses a paper embedding model trained using contrastive learning to find papers similar to those in each Library folder.[11]

 Semantic Scholar also offers Semantic Reader, an augmented reader with the potential to revolutionize scientific reading by making it more accessible and richly contextual.[12]
 Semantic Reader provides in-line citation cards that allow users to see citations withTLDR (short for Too Long, Didn't Read) automatically generated short summaries as they read and skimming highlights that capture key points of a paper so users can digest faster.